renaldolivando6/dataAnalystPortofolio/README.md

 * Data Validating
 * Data Publishing
 ## Project 3 - Data Analysis and Data Visualization using Python
 The goal of data analysis is to give businesses actionable insights from the large amounts of data they receive every day.
-These insights can help organizations make decisions, solve problems, understand the needs of customers and identify future trends.
+These insights can help organizations make decisions, solve problems, understand the needs of customers and identify future trends.<br><br>
-In this Project, we will gather insight from data we cleaned on Project 1 or Project 2 We will using several question guide to gather useful information from our data
+In this Project, we will gather insight from data we cleaned on Project 1 or Project 2<br>
+We will using several question guide to gather useful information from our data<br>

 *Question 1: What was the best time for sales?
 *Question 2: Which city sold the most product?